 It is expected that by having an international panel of experts who can assess, consistently advice, provide recommendations and monitor implementation, the national efforts in eliminating corruption will be greatly enhanced.

 Component 3 focuses on combatting corruption at the local and regional level as well as on enhancing the voice of rights holders, including youth.
 A key element of component 3 is the application of the concept of ‘Integrity Cities’.
 This component aims at showcasing how application of several mutually supportive AC interventions can limit the corruption risks and enhance accountability in a selected number of medium-sized cities.
-Moreover, the aim is to disseminate the success-stories throughout the country and to feed the lessons learned into programmes and reform-packages at the national.
+Moreover, the aim is to disseminate the success stories throughout the country and to feed the lessons learned into programmes and reform-packages at the national.

 As a part of the Ukrainian reform process EUACI will assist local governments to minimise the risk of corruption – and to establish sound and transparent procedures and innovative solutions, which will enhance efficiency and integrity – as well as allowing citizens, local level civil society, and journalists to monitor the local administrations.
 The local governments also need assistance in communicating initiatives and results within anti-corruption and raise awareness in the local context.

 EUACI will strengthen the capacity of local civil society to effectively preform local level civic oversight.
 That includes capacity on how to enter into dialogue with local authorities, capacity within the field of communication, as well as technical capacity on how to examine local budgets and databases and administrative practices.
 In case of the latter, civil society will often depend on and benefit from cooperation with investigative journalists that are able to scrutinise, document and report on corrupt practices.
-Strengthening investigate journalism will thus contribute to enhancing civic oversight.
+Strengthening investigative journalism will thus contribute to enhancing civic oversight.